uken/fluent-plugin-elasticsearch/README.md

 logstash_format true # defaults to false
 ```

-This is meant to make storing data into elasticsearch compatible to what logstash inserts.
-This way one could take advantade of [kibana](http://kibana.org/).
+This is meant to make writing data into elasticsearch compatible to what logstash writes.
+By doing this, one could take advantade of [kibana](http://kibana.org/).

+---

 ```
 include_tag_key true # defaults to false